 Attendance laws require students to be in school all day or have a legitimate excuse.
 It is also important to establish consistent attendance habits in order to succeed in school and in the world-of-work.
-Excessive absence could lead to suspension from school.
+Excessive absence or tardiness will be reported to a truancy officer.